 When you think of a palate cleanser, you think crisp, acidic and refreshing.
 Sparkling Wine fits the bill perfectly here, as do some acidic whites like Sauvignon Blanc and a dry Riesling.

 Let’s follow Lang’s quote up with three rules from Wine Folly.
-They recommend:
+They recommend that we:

-- Looking for a beer substitute – again, think Sparkling Wine;
+- Look for a beer substitute – again, think Sparkling Wine;

-- Chilling everything – chilling a red brings out the fruitiness, which is a very good thing at a hot summer barbecue;
+- Chill everything – chilling a red brings out the fruitiness, which is a very good thing at a hot summer barbecue;

-- Going cheap – you don’t want to force people to think harder than they need to at a casual summer get together.
+- Go cheap – you don’t want to force people to think harder than they need to at a casual summer get together.